music influence explorer

 About this page

-Artists like The White Stripes today include The Black Keys, Royal Blood, Death From Above 1979, The Raconteurs.
+Artists like The White Stripes today include The Black Keys, Royal Blood, The Raconteurs, Cage the Elephant.
 If you enjoy The White Stripes, these artists share similar sonic qualities, influences, and emotional range.

 Bands like The White Stripes and songs like The White Stripes are among the most searched music discovery queries — rootz.guru goes deeper by tracing the roots of the sound itself, not just surface-level similarity.